assadnavi/assadnavi.github.io/_posts/2023-06-19-our-first-recursive-function-in-vba.md

 {% endhighlight %}

 <br/>
 Now, here is the vba implementation.
 The function is called `isMember` and takes two parameters, one value and one array.
 The function returns a boolean, true if the value is contained in the array otherwise false.
-In this implementation, it is assumed that the caller has checked that the parameters are initialized before calling this function.
+In this implementation, it is assumed that the caller has checked that the parameters are initialized and from the correct type before calling this function.
 Additionally for code clarity, we have added a helper function `isArrayEmpty` which returns true if and only if its parameter is an empty array.
 <br/><br/>
 {% highlight vb %}
 Function isMember(x As Variant, xs As Variant) As Boolean